 Does your footage look a little dull?
-Or is your footage a little bit overexposed in a way that spoils your video quality?
+Or is your footage slightly overexposed in a way that spoils your video quality?
 Have you ever heard of Color Correction or Color Grading?

 Well, say no more!
 Today, I will show you how you can make your dull footage look more appealing to the viewer’s eyes.
 So, let’s get rolling with the basics of Color grading vs. Color correction to make your footage look fantastic, professional, and cinematic.

-The terms color grading and color correction are often used interchangeably, although they have entirely different purposes.
+The terms colour grading and colour correction are often used interchangeably, although they have different purposes.
 However, it’s imperative to know what these processes are, what they are used for, and how they are different, especially if you want to start a career in video editing or motion graphics.

 So, before we jump into how to improve your video quality, let’s get a clear picture of Color grading vs. color correction.

-Color correction and color grading are two separate processes for editing color in a video.
-Both the processes are equally essential to video making.
-While both the terms have their own roles to play yet, they are both intertwined, and to get that professional look in your video; you’ll need them both.
+Colour correction and colour grading are two separate processes for editing colour in a video.
+Both processes are equally essential to video making.
+While both the terms have their roles to play, they are intertwined, and to get that professional look in your video, you’ll need them both.

-Now the question is, what is the difference between color correction and grading?
-Color correction is fixing problems, while color grading balances color and contrast to serve a visually appealing choice.
+Colour correction is fixing problems, while colour grading balances colour and contrast to serve a visually appealing choice.

-Keep in mind that color correcting or color grading your footage varies from footage to footage.
-However, to get a picture-perfect, professional look, you'll have to use both.
-First, you have to consider doing the color correction of your footage and then apply the color grading on your footage.
+Remember that colour correcting or grading your footage varies from footage to footage.
+However, you’ll have to use both to get a picture-perfect, professional look.
+First, you must consider correcting your footage’s colour and then applying the colour grading to your footage.

-Before we start talking about how to do it correctly, we need to make sure that we shoot the footage in the best settings possible so that the footage is not underexposed or overexposed.
+Before we start talking about how to do it correctly, we need to ensure that we shoot the footage in the best settings possible so that it is not underexposed or overexposed.

-To have complete control over the colors of the footage, we need to shoot the footage in some Picture Profile.
-It is a set of parameters that determine the characteristics of footage.
+To have complete control over the colours of the footage, we need to shoot the footage in some Picture Profiles – set of parameters that determine the characteristics of the footage.

 These picture profiles vary from brand to brand.
-If you have a Canon camera, you need to use C-log; if you have a Sony camera, you need to use S-log, and there are many others.
-Basically, Logs help us shoot a flat image to control it with more flexibility.
-It helps us achieve the desired image, professional look and helps in maintaining consistency throughout the video.
+If you have a Canon camera, you need to use C-log; if you have a Sony camera, you need to use S-log and many others.
+Logs help us shoot a flat image to control it more flexibly.
+It helps us achieve the desired image and professional look and helps maintain consistency throughout the video.

-For color correcting the footage, you can use different software like Adobe Premiere Pro, Adobe After Effects, Davinci Resolve, etc. It all depends on your personal preference as everyone works the same.
+You can use software like Adobe Premiere Pro, Adobe After Effects, Davinci Resolve, etc., to colour-correct the footage.
+It all depends on your personal preference, as everyone works the same.

-Here, I am using Adobe Premiere Pro.
-You need to import your footage to the timeline and then select the footage and go to the Window tab and search for Lumetri Color.
+Here, we are using Adobe Premiere Pro.
+You need to import your footage to the timeline and then select the footage, go to the Window tab, and search for Lumetri Color.
 Once it is selected, your Lumetri window will open.

-You will find different categories here, such as Basic Correction, Creative, Curves, Color Wheels & Match, HSL Secondary, Vignette.
-The best and perhaps the easiest way of color correcting your footage is to go step-by-step.
+You will find different categories here: Basic Correction, Creative, Curves, Color Wheels and match, HSL Secondary, and Vignette.
+The best and perhaps the easiest way of color-correcting your footage is to go step-by-step.

 So, once you click on Basic Correction in the Lumetri Color Window, a window will appear, showing you some settings like:

 You can add points and drag them to make adjustments in shadows, mid-tones, and highlights with more accuracy.
-In curves, you can edit individual color channels, red, blue, green, and white.
+You can edit individual colour channels in curves, red, blue, green, and white.

-These curves can perform overall adjustments in the hue, saturation, or luminance based on the values you select.
-If you are confused, hue is color; saturation is the intensity of color, and luminance is the brightness of your footage.
+These curves can perform overall hue, saturation, or luminance adjustments based on the values you select.
+If you are confused, hue is colour, saturation is the intensity of colour, and luminance is the brightness of your footage.

-Each graph has two properties, horizontal and vertical, and both the properties are connected.
+Each graph has two properties, horizontal and vertical, which are connected.
 You will find different curve tools under the same menu :

 These are called selective grading tools because that’s exactly what they do.
 For example, I can select the red shade of a particular area and change it to green without affecting the entire footage.

-It allows you to compare two videos side-by-side by automatically selecting the color and gray-scale data from a reference picture and applying it to the current shot.
-It also allows you to make changes in shadow, highlight, and mid-tones.
+It allows you to compare two videos side-by-side by automatically selecting the colour and grey-scale data from a reference picture and applying it to the current shot.
+It also allows you to change shadow, highlight, and mid-tones.

 The organization of controls within the HSL section guides you through the workflow.
-This process requires setting a key, then refining your key, and applying a color correction.
+This process requires setting a key, then refining your key, and applying a colour correction.

-Color Grading is a process that you do once you have completed color correcting your footage.
-It is the process of giving our footage the feel and emotion, so the viewer feels more interested and convinced while watching it.
-It helps us stylize the color scheme of the footage.
+Colour Grading is a process you do once you have completed color-correcting your footage.
+It is the process of giving our footage the feel and emotion so the viewer feels more interested and convinced while watching it.
+It helps us stylize the colour scheme of the footage.

-It is the most creative part where you can make it look like what you want to show.
-It helps look the footage more professional.
-You may even apply a LUT that you can download from different sources or make a Custom LUT to have a specific look for your videos.
+It is the most creative part, where you can make it look like what you want to show.
+It helps make the footage more professional.
+You may even apply an LUT that you can download from different sources or make a Custom LUT to have a specific look for your videos.

 Watch this video, to see both color grading and color correction in action.

 That’s it, folks!
-Now, you are all set to color and edit your footage.
+Now, you are all set to colour and edit your footage.

-Remember, both color correction and color grading play an essential role in giving your video a polished and professional look.
-Just pick the right color to make sure that it conveys the right emotions and tone you want to obtain in your video.
+Remember, colour correction and colour grading are essential in giving your video a polished and professional look.
+Just pick the right colour to ensure it conveys the emotions and tone you want to obtain in your video.

-Besides, using both color grading and color correction ensures your video will look professionally created.
-In fact, color correcting and grading, when done the right way, could be the determining factor in whether your viewers will be engaged in your video or not.
+Besides, colour grading and colour correction ensure your video will look professionally created.
+In fact, color correcting and grading, when done the right way, could determine whether your viewers will be engaged in your video.

 Editor: Richa Sharma